codethecodeman/CannoliKit/docs/docs/getting-started/database.md

 ## Introduction
 CannoliKit uses EF Core to support its various features.
 It can also be useful to your project, allowing you to store and query information from a database.

-Any project that uses CannoliKit must have a custom `DbContext` that implements `ICannoliDbContext`.
+Any project that uses CannoliKit must define a derived `DbContext` that implements `ICannoliDbContext`.

 ## Example

 Suppose your bot will let Discord users play games and keep track of scores.
-Your custom DbContext might look like this:
+Your derived `DbContext` might look like this:

 ```csharp
 public class GameNightDbContext : DbContext, ICannoliDbContext